DaseinPhaos/alter-intro-std-rs/text/macros-readme.md

 > [`column!`](https://doc.rust-lang.org/std/macro.column.html)
 >
-> Expands to the colunmn number on which it was invoked, yielding a `u32`.
+> Expands to the column number on which it was invoked, yielding a `u32`.

 > [`line!`](https://doc.rust-lang.org/std/macro.line.html)
 >